-Monitor AWS Direct Connect and Site-to-Site VPN Network Performance
+Monitor AWS Direct Connect & Network Performance

 AWS Customers can use the AWS Direct Connect service to connect their on-premise infrastructure with their infrastructure hosted in AWS Cloud.
 With AWS Direct Connect, customers can privately communicate with their EC2 instances and other services located in private VPC Subnets.
 This can also be done with AWS Site-to-Site VPN but without the benefit of the cost reduction and enhanced network performance that AWS Direct Connect can offer.